 We also seek to provide value to our customers through our after-market services offerings which include repair, fulfillment, reverse logistics, reclamation and returns processing and prevention.
 Our fulfillment offering includes the design and management of integrated supply chain and materials management for light manufacturing and final assembly and reclamation.
 Our reverse logistics offering includes the design and management of transportation networks, warehousing and distribution of products, asset recovery services, and transportation and supply chain event monitoring.
 The returns processing and prevention offering provides our customers with product screening and testing and product design and process analysis.
+Our reclamation offering includes product disassembly, reassembly and re-use, as well as certified scrap disposition processing.
 We offer these services individually or integrated through a 'Control Tower' model which coordinates our people, systems and processes with those of our customers to improve service levels by providing an increased level of visibility and analytics throughout the entire after-market value chain.